COS-IN/iluvatar-faas/README.md

 International Symposium on High-Performance Parallel and Distributed Com- puting (HPDC ’23), June 16–23, 2023, Orlando, FL, USA.
 ACM, New York, NY, USA, 14 pages. https://doi.org/10.1145/3588195.3592995`

+## Acknowledgements

+This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606)